+Command Mode: Global configuration mode

 Usage Guide: Configure a group of option 37 or option 38, or configure option 37 and option 38 simultaneously in a DHCPv6 class.
-This command can be used when the server supports DHCPv6 class only.
+This command can be used when the

+server supports DHCPv6 class only.

 Example: Define a DHCPv6 class named CLASS1.

-Switch(Config)# ipv6 dhcp class CLASS1

-5.1.4 ipv6 dhcp relay remote-id

-Command: ipv6 dhcp relay remote-id <remote-id>

-no ipv6 dhcp relay remote-id

-Function: This command is used to set the form of adding option 37 in received DHCPv6 request packets, of which <remote-id> is the remote-id in user-defined option 37 and it is a string with a length of less than 128.
+Switch(Config)# ipv6 dhcp class CLASS1 5.1.4 ipv6 dhcp relay remote-id Command: ipv6 dhcp relay remote-id < remote-id > no ipv6 dhcp relay remote-id Function: This command is used to set the form of adding option 37 in received DHCPv6 request packets, of which <remote-id> is the remote-id in user-defined option 37 and it is a string with a length of less than 128.
 The no operation of this command restores remote-id in option 37 to enterprise-number together with vlan MAC address.
 Parameters: remote-id, user-defined content of option 37.
 Default: Using vlan MAC address as remote-id content by default such as "00-01-ac-12-23" with '-' hyphen.

-Usage Guide: Because the option 37 information added by switch may associate with third-party DHCPv6 servers, users can specify the remote-id content based on server condition when default remote-id of the switch cannot satisfy the demand of server.
+Command Mode: Interface configuration mode Usage Guide: Because the option 37 information added by switch may associate with third-party DHCPv6 servers, users can specify the remote-id content based on server condition when default remote-id of the switch cannot satisfy the demand of server.
 The enterprise-number together with vlan MAC address is used as the remote-id by default.
 Example: Enable abc as the remote-id of DHCPv6 option 37.
-Switch(Config-if-vlan1)# ipv6 dhcp relay remote-id abc no ipv6 dhcp relay remote-id option

-5.1.5 ipv6 dhcp relay remote-id option

-Command: ipv6 dhcp relay remote-id option

-Function: This command enables switch relay to support the option 37, the no form of this command disables it.
+Switch(Config-if-vlan1)# ipv6 dhcp relay remote-id abc 5.1.5 ipv6 dhcp relay remote-id option Command: ipv6 dhcp relay remote-id option no ipv6 dhcp relay remote-id option Function: This command enables switch relay to support the option 37, the no form of this command disables it.